input-output-hk/peras-design/docs/reports/tech-report-1.md

   * [Network Modelling](#network-performance-analysis) has shown initial versions would add an unbearable overhead to block diffusion
   * [Simulation](#simulations) and prototyping have allowed us to sketch implementation and better understand the interplay between Peras and Praos
-  * Decoupling votes and certificates handling from blocks handling could pave the way to a smooth incremental [building and deployment](#integration-into-cardano-node) of Peras
+  * Decoupling votes and certificates handling from blocks handling could pave the way to a smooth incremental [build and deployment](#integration-into-cardano-node) of Peras
   * While still not formally evaluated (see _Remaining questions_ section) it seems the impact of vote and certificates diffusion on node operation will not be significant and the network will provide strong guarantees those messages can be delivered in a timely fashion

-- [Network Modeling](#network-performance-analysis) has shown initial versions would add an unbearable overhead to block diffusion.
-- [Simulation](#simulations) and prototyping have allowed us to sketch implementation and better understand the interplay between Peras and Praos.
-- Decoupling the vote and certificate handling from block handling could pave the way to a smooth incremental [building and deployment](#integration-into-cardano-node) of Peras.
-- While still not formally evaluated (see _Remaining questions_ section), it seems the impact of vote and certificates diffusion on node operation will not be significant and the network will provide strong guarantees that those messages can be delivered in a timely fashion.

 We clarified the expected benefits of Peras over Praos expressed in terms of [_settlement failure probabilities_](#settlement-time): Outside cool-down period, with the proper set of parameters, Peras provides the same probability of settlement failure than Praos **faster** by a factor of roughly 1000, i.e. roughly 2 minutes instead of 36 hours.